lindenb/jvarkit/docs/CoveragePlotter.md

   * -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    --skip-center
+      When calculating the median depth, only consider the extended region, not the original interval.
+      Default: false
     --smooth
       sliding window smooth size.
       Default: 250